docsom/web-app-project/README.md

 It takes **10 minutes** in our local machine.
 Please wait for building completely.

 ## REST APIs
-In another terminal, you can run curl commands that request GET, PUT, and POST methods.
+In another terminal of the docker container, you can run curl commands that request GET, PUT, and POST methods.
 In the database, there are records about employees and movies.
 ### 1. Employees
 1. GET